An Easy Guide to Wood Burning Sauna Stoves (Updated 2023)

 The Harvia M3 Wood Burning Sauna stove is great for smaller outdoor saunas up to 460 cubic feet.
 An efficient and practical sauna stove, the Harvia M3 features a tempered glass window to highlight the crackling fire, and the rest of the heater is built with cast iron and stainless steel.
 A durable wood burning sauna stove, the Harvia M3 is a classic heater with an updated modern look.

-Along with their award nominated electric sauna heaters, Huum also offers two amazing wood burning sauna stoves, the Hive and the Wood.
+Along with their Red Dot award winning electric sauna heaters, Huum also offers two amazing wood burning sauna stoves, the Hive and the Wood.
 Featuring the same "basket" design, the Hive Wood Burning Sauna Stove is made up of a large stainless steel basket that holds between 200 and 286 pounds of stones.
 The stones are heated by the cast iron firebox, which gets your sauna up to over 200 degrees.
 With A unique and upscale look, the Huum wood burning sauna stoves are absolute showstoppers.

 The Hive wood burning sauna stove also comes with an optional extended firebox.
 This can allow you to load wood into the firebox from outside the sauna.
 If you want to just pile up a bunch of wood outside close to the firebox, and don't want to lug it into the sauna, or risk getting small pieces of wood on the floor of your sauna, the "extended throat" wood burning sauna stove is an awesome feature.